sndurkin/game-night-in/README.md

 ## Summary

 This is a server-client setup that allows multiple clients to connect to a game room and play a game with each other.
-The server is written in Go and the client is written in JS, and the primary communication is with web workers.
+The server is written in Go and the client is written in JS, and the primary communication is with WebSockets.

 ![Screenshot of intro screen](screenshot-1.png)